guzzle/guzzle/docs/clients.rst

 Handling Errors After Transferring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+It sometimes might be easier to handle all of the errors that occurred during a
-Here we are adding each failed request to an array that we can use to process
+transfer after all of the requests have been sent.
+Here we are adding each
+failed request to an array that we can use to process errors later.
-errors later.

 .. code-block:: php